-Tip: For best results, make sure your iMac Pro is running the latest version of macOS.
-To check for software updates, click the System Preferences icon in the Dock, then click Software Update.
+Tip: For best results, make sure your new iMac Pro is running the latest version of macOS.
+Open System Preferences, then click Software Update to check for updates.

 Copy files from a storage device.
-Connect the device to the USB 3 port or Thunderbolt 3 (USB-C) port on your iMac Pro, then drag files from your storage device to your iMac Pro.
+Connect the device to a USB-A port or Thunderbolt 3 (USB-C) port on your iMac Pro, then drag files from the storage device to your iMac Pro.

 Restore your content.
 To learn how to restore your Mac from a Time Machine or other backup, see the Apple Support article Restore your Mac from a backup.

 Learn more.
 See Transfer info to Mac from another computer or device in the macOS User Guide and the Apple Support article How to move your content to a new Mac.